 Most of us purchase something for homeschooling, even if it’s just a language arts curriculum and a math curriculum.
 We painstakingly pour over all the choices and try to choose what we think will work best with each child.
 Sometimes, we don’t.
 Sometimes, we choose something because it’s free, on sale, a friend let us borrow it, or everyone else is using it.
 When it doesn’t quite fit our needs, we tweak it.
 Other times, we insist on sticking with what we chose.
 No. Matter.
 What.
 And, we decide that we must finish it.
 No. Matter.
 What.

 We need to give ourselves a break!
 Schools don’t even finish their curriculum by the end of the year!
 However, I have heard homeschooling moms say, “George is still in 3rd grade this summer because we didn’t finish the curriculum.”
 We need to give ourselves permission to skip sections and even not finish the book.
 It’s okay to take rabbit trails!
-If you struggle to keep track of what your child is learning when you allow this, take a look at my templates.
+And it’s okay to find relevant, fun , real life activities that we can “tie back” to our school subjects later, as I do in my book 100 Ways to Motivate Kids.
 Then, he may come to love homeschooling instead of hate homeschooling.
 Remember, no one knows your child like you do and there are many, many ways to learn things.

 We don’t participate in any outside activities or field trips.